almosr/preic/README.md

       applied to simple variable checks only without any arithmetics inside the `IF` statement.
     * `j` - join BASIC lines, when set then processing attempts to join as many lines as safely possible.
 Longer and fewer lines make the program run faster.
     * `q` - remove closing double quotes from end of lines to save memory and increase parsing speed.
 This optimisation will be applied after line joining (when enabled) because lines cannot be joined to lines that end with a string without closing double quote.
 Fewer lines are always better than what can be saved with omitting closing double quotes.
+    * `s` - remove double quotes from strings in DATA lines.
+Double quotes are not needed for all strings, only those must be wrapped into double quotes which contain leading spaces, comma (`,`), colon (`:`) or escaped (`{}`) characters.
     * `r` - remove `REM` BASIC commands from source to make it run faster and occupy less memory.
     * `t` - remove `GOTO` command after `THEN` and `ELSE` commands which is unnecessary for jumping to a line.
     * `w` - remove white space from lines where not required, white space remains unchanged after `REM` command and